Group Member Since 2016

 B.S., University of Mary Washington, 2015

 Following a previous interest in catalysis from a synthetic inorganic perspective, I am fascinated by how biology consistently affords powerful, selective, and efficient solutions to difficult chemical transformations.
-By better understanding how enzymes work, inspiration may be found for generation of better synthetic analogues or inhibitors to halt undesirable reactions.
+By better understanding how enzymes work, inspiration may be found for generation of better synthetic analogues for next-generation catalysis or improved inhibitors to halt undesirable reactions.
 Often, this investigation of structure and activity is aided greatly by a variety of forms of spectroscopy.
-My current project utilizes fluorescence imaging of a microfluidic mixing device to elucidate the kinetics of enzyme catalysis by dihydrofolate reductase.

-In my free time, I enjoy baking for my friends, throwing pottery, and going to concerts.
+In my free time, I enjoy maintaining the Dyer lab website, practicing public science communication, throwing pottery, and going to concerts.